Image

 • Unlawful Search or Seizure Police must follow strict rules when collecting evidence.
 If they found a weapon through an illegal search—no warrant, no probable cause, or a bad traffic stop—we’ll fight to have it excluded

-When you choose a Combs Waterkotte weapons crime attorney in or around Neosho, MO, you aren’t just selecting the ideal weapons crime defense team in and around Neosho, MO – you’re protecting your rights, your freedom, and your future.
-In addition to esteemed weapons crime lawyers, our legal team is available 24/7 and provides expertise in the following areas for Neosho, MO residents:
+If you hire a Combs Waterkotte Neosho, MO weapons crime attorney, you’re not just selecting the top-rated weapons crime defense team in Neosho, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+In addition to esteemed weapons crime attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Neosho and beyond:

 Weapons Crime Attorney in Neosho, MO | Skilled Missouri Criminal Defense Lawyers | Neosho, MO Weapons Defense Law Firm